 Located south of Lake Wabamun, about 70 kilometres (43 miles) west of Edmonton, Alberta, Highvale Mine is one of three TransAlta-owned surface coal mines, and Canada’s largest surface strip coal mine, covering more than 12,600 hectares.
-TransAlta through its wholly owned subsidiary, SunHills Mining Limited Partnership assumed operating and management control of the Highvale Mine on January 17, 2013.
+TransAlta through its wholly owned subsidiary, SunHills Mining Limited Partnership assumed operating and management control of the Highvale Mine in 2013.

-Since 1970, TransAlta has reclaimed 1,361 hectares of the 5,865 hectares of land that have been mined at Highvale.
+Since mining began, TransAlta has reclaimed 1,455 hectares of the 5,865 hectares of land that have been mined at Highvale.
 We reclaim land to a state that is equivalent to or better than it was before our mining activities, or restore it for other uses.
 When complete, the reclaimed land supports a variety of land uses such as agriculture, woodlands, wildlife habitat, recreation and wetlands.